 I avoid these kinds of lists.
 I’m not a snob and I don’t have a problem eating in restaurants filled with foreigners.
 But part of the adventure of travel is finding something new.
-The thoughts of using an itinerary, one based on the same stuff everyone else likes, fills me with dread.
+The thought of using an itinerary, one based on the same stuff everyone else likes, fills me with dread.

 And there’s another reason I don’t want to write listicles (anymore).
 I don’t enjoy it.
 My experience with SEO and the current state of Google’s search results triggers my gag reflex.

 What SEOs Know

 Here’s what a lot of people don’t know and what bloggers with a deep understanding of how Google ranks blog posts know: you won’t get to the top of Google by being unique.
-If you could, there wouldn’t be a need for tools like SurferSEO and Marketmuse (excellent software tools, by the way).
+If you could, there wouldn’t be a need for tools like SurferSEO and Frase (excellent software tools, by the way).
 These tools effectively look at what’s already ranking, do some data crunching, and spit out a formula for what to write if you want to be first in the search engine results.